-To mitigate this risk we continue to provide training and appropriate guidance materials to relevant staff who have procurement responsibilities.
-We re-launched our online training in 2021 with a 100% completion rate for all applicable staff enrolled.
-This training provided further information on helping staff recognise the risks of modern slavery and human trafficking in our business and supply chains.
-We will roll-out training again in 2023 to ensure all those in relevant roles are fully informed of the risks.
+We continue to provide training and appropriate guidance materials to relevant staff who have procurement responsibilities.
+We re-launched our online training in 2023 with a 100% completion rate for all applicable staff enrolled.
+This training continues to provide further information on helping staff recognise the risks of modern slavery and human trafficking in our business and supply chains.
+We plan to rollout this online training again in 2025 to ensure all those in relevant roles are fully informed of the risks.